Gamesright

 • Temporary cookies (also: session cookies): Temporary cookies are deleted at the latest after a user has left an online offering and closed his or her device (e.g. browser or mobile application).

-• Persistent cookies: Permanent cookies remain stored even after the device is closed.
+• Persistent cookies: Persistent cookies remain stored even after the device is closed.
 For example, the login status can be saved or preferred content can be displayed directly when the user visits a website again.
-The user data collected using cookies can also be used to measure reach.
-Unless we provide users with explicit information about the type and storage period of cookies (e.g. when obtaining consent), users should assume that cookies are permanent and that the storage period can be up to two years.
+Likewise, the user data collected through cookies can be used to measure reach.
+Unless we provide users with explicit information about the type and storage period of cookies (e.g., when obtaining consent), users should assume that cookies are permanent and can be stored for up to two years.

-General information on revocation and objection (opt-out): Users can revoke the consent they have given at any time and also object to the processing in accordance with the legal requirements in Art.
+General information on revocation and objection (opt-out): Users can revoke their consent at any time and also object to processing in accordance with the legal requirements of Art.
 21 GDPR.
-Users can also declare their objection via the settings of their browser, e.g. by deactivating the use of cookies (although this may also limit the functionality of our online services).
+Users can also declare their objection via their browser settings, e.g. by deactivating the use of cookies (although this may also limit the functionality of our online services).
 An objection to the use of cookies for online marketing purposes can also be made via the websites https://optout.aboutads.info and https://www.youronlinechoices.com/ be explained.

 We process data of our contractual and business partners, e.g. customers and interested parties (collectively referred to as “contractual partners”) within the framework of contractual and comparable legal relationships as well as related measures and within the framework of communication with the contractual partners (or pre-contractually), e.g. to answer inquiries.

-We process this data in order to fulfil our contractual obligations.
-This includes in particular the obligations to provide the agreed services, any updating obligations and remedy in the event of warranty and other service disruptions.
-In addition, we process the data to protect our rights and for the purposes of the administrative tasks associated with these obligations and the company organization.
-In addition, we process the data on the basis of our legitimate interests in proper and economical business management and in security measures to protect our contractual partners and our business operations from misuse, endangerment of their data, secrets, information and rights (e.g. the involvement of telecommunications, transport and other auxiliary services as well as subcontractors, banks, tax and legal advisors, payment service providers or tax authorities).
-Within the framework of applicable law, we only pass on the data of contractual partners to third parties to the extent that this is necessary for the aforementioned purposes or to fulfil legal obligations.
-The contractual partners are informed about other forms of processing, e.g. for marketing purposes, in the context of this data protection declaration.
+We process this data to fulfill our contractual obligations.
+This includes, in particular, the obligation to provide the agreed services, any update obligations, and remedy in the event of warranty and other service disruptions.
+Furthermore, we process the data to protect our rights and for the purposes of the administrative tasks associated with these obligations, as well as company organization.
+Furthermore, we process the data on the basis of our legitimate interests in proper and efficient business management and in security measures to protect our contractual partners and our business operations from misuse and the endangerment of their data, secrets, information, and rights (e.g., the involvement of telecommunications, transport, and other auxiliary services, as well as subcontractors, banks, tax and legal advisors, payment service providers, or tax authorities).
+Within the framework of applicable law, we only pass on contractual partners' data to third parties to the extent necessary for the aforementioned purposes or to fulfill legal obligations.
+Contractual partners will be informed of other forms of processing, e.g., for marketing purposes, within the framework of this privacy policy.

-We delete the data after statutory warranty and similar obligations have expired, i.e., generally after 4 years, unless the data is saved in a customer account, e.g. as long as it must be kept for legal archiving reasons.
-The statutory retention period is ten years for documents relevant under tax law as well as for commercial books, inventories, opening balance sheets, annual financial statements, the work instructions required to understand these documents and other organizational documents and accounting documents, and six years for received commercial and business letters and reproductions of sent commercial and business letters.
-The period begins at the end of the calendar year in which the last entry was made in the book, the inventory, opening balance sheet, annual financial statements or management report was drawn up, the commercial or business letter was received or sent, or the accounting document was created, the recording was made or the other documents were created.
+We delete the data after statutory warranty and similar obligations have expired, i.e. generally after four years, unless the data is stored in a customer account, e.g. as long as it must be retained for legal archiving reasons.
+The statutory retention period is ten years for documents relevant to tax law as well as for commercial books, inventories, opening balance sheets, annual financial statements, the work instructions necessary to understand these documents and other organizational documents and accounting documents, and six years for received commercial and business letters and reproductions of sent commercial and business letters.
+The period begins at the end of the calendar year in which the last entry was made in the book, the inventory, opening balance sheet, annual financial statements or management report was prepared, the commercial or business letter was received or sent, or the accounting document was created, furthermore the recording was made or the other documents were created.

-• Types of data processed: Inventory data (e.g. names, addresses); payment data (e.g. bank details, invoices, payment history); contact data (e.g. email, telephone numbers); contract data (e.g. subject of contract, term, customer category); usage data (e.g. websites visited, interest in content, access times); meta/communication data (e.g. device information, IP addresses).
+• Types of data processed: Inventory data (e.g. names, addresses); payment data (e.g. bank details, invoices, payment history); contact data (e.g. email, telephone numbers); contract data (e.g. contract subject, term, customer category); usage data (e.g. websites visited, interest in content, access times); meta/communication data (e.g. device information, IP addresses).

-• Affected people: Customers; prospective customers; business and contractual partners.
+• Affected people: Customers; interested parties; business and contractual partners.

-• Purposes of processing: Provision of contractual services and customer service; security measures; contact requests and communications; office and organizational procedures; administration and response to inquiries.
+• Purposes of processing: Provision of contractual services and customer service; security measures; contact requests and communication; office and organizational procedures; administration and response to inquiries.

 Further information on processing procedures, methods and services:

-• Shop and e-commerce: We process our customers' data to enable them to select, purchase or order the selected products, goods and associated services, as well as to pay for and deliver or execute them.
-If necessary to execute an order, we use service providers, in particular postal, forwarding and shipping companies, to carry out the delivery or execution for our customers.
+• Shop and e-commerce: We process our customers' data to enable them to select, purchase, or order the selected products, goods, and related services, as well as to pay for and deliver them or execute them.
+If necessary to execute an order, we use service providers, in particular postal, forwarding, and shipping companies, to carry out the delivery or execution for our customers.
 We use the services of banks and payment service providers to process payment transactions.
-The required information is marked as such in the order or comparable purchase process and includes the information required for delivery, provision and billing, as well as contact information in order to be able to hold any consultations; Legal basis: Contract fulfillment and pre-contractual inquiries (Art.
-6 Para.
-1 S. 1 lit. b.
-GDPR).
+The required information is marked as such within the order or similar purchase process and includes the information needed for delivery, provision, and billing, as well as contact information for any follow-up questions.
+Legal basis: Contractual fulfillment and pre-contractual inquiries (Art.
+6 (1) (b) GDPR).

 Provision of the online offer and web hosting

-In order to provide our online offering securely and efficiently, we use the services of one or more web hosting providers from whose servers (or servers managed by them) the online offering can be accessed.
-For these purposes, we may use infrastructure and platform services, computing capacity, storage space and database services as well as security services and technical maintenance services.
+In order to provide our online offering securely and efficiently, we utilize the services of one or more web hosting providers, from whose servers (or servers managed by them) the online offering can be accessed.
+For these purposes, we may use infrastructure and platform services, computing capacity, storage space, and database services, as well as security and technical maintenance services.

-The data processed in the context of providing the hosting service may include all information concerning the users of our online service that arises in the context of use and communication.
-This usually includes the IP address, which is necessary in order to be able to deliver the content of online services to browsers, and all entries made within our online service or on websites.
+The data processed in the context of providing the hosting service may include all information concerning the users of our online offering that arises during use and communication.
+This usually includes the IP address, which is necessary to deliver the content of online offerings to browsers, and all entries made within our online offering or on websites.

 • Affected people: Users (e.g. website visitors, users of online services).